 Wireless charging has been present for more than 100 years.
 At the end of the 19th century, Nikola Tesla performed magnetic resonance coupling.
 They circulated electricity through the air by creating a magnetic field between two circuits, a transmitter, and a receiver.

 10. Eatable food can also be printed through 3D printing.

 Food can also be made by 3D printing that is also eatable.
 NASA has the technology of 3D Pizza to feed its astronauts.
 Recently, NASA also made meat through 3D Printing.
 It was first built at the Meet International Space Station.

 Read more: 10 Tech Facts that will blow your mind.

-I hope you have liked this technology facts very much.
+I hope you have liked these weird technology facts very much.
 There is a wealth of facts on this site.
 So why are you waiting to go here:- The Tech Facts.